 The first public hearing of the U.S. House committee investigating the Jan.
 6 Capitol attack put a spotlight on two far-right extremist groups whose members are accused of plotting for weeks to stop the peaceful transfer of power.
 Top leaders and members of the Proud Boys and Oath Keepers have been charged with seditious conspiracy in what authorities have described as an organized effort to subvert the election results and keep former President Donald Trump in office.
 READ MORE

 NEW REVELATIONS AND 3 OTHER TAKEAWAYS FROM THE FIRST JAN.
 6 COMMITTEE HEARING

 It wasn’t clear what the country could expect from the Jan.
 6 select committee’s beginning presentation of its findings, but the prime-time, opening hearing Thursday night had lots of new information, and it was presented in a calm and cogent way.
 The committee transported the audience back to Jan.
 6 with behind-the-scenes and up-close video of what happened that day.
 READ MORE

-The Campaign Legal Center and End Citizens United The Daily Beast.
+The Campaign Legal Center and End Citizens United are suing J.D.
+Vance’s campaign committee and the super PAC Protecting Ohio Values for alleged illegal in-kind contributions during this year’s U.S. Senate primary election.
+The lawsuit, filed earlier this week, was first reported by The Daily Beast.
 It points to a covert website, uncovered by Politico last month, where the super PAC posted numerous campaign research, polling and strategy documents.
-READ MOREJ.D.
-Vance’s campaign committee and the super PAC Protecting Ohio Values for alleged illegal in-kind contributions during this year’s U.S. Senate primary election.
-The lawsuit, filed earlier this week, was first reported by
+READ MORE

 Gun safety advocates and organizations on Sunday quickly applauded the anti-gun violence framework announced by a bipartisan group of senators — but some called for further action.